 During totality — or in the case of this deep partial, during the period when nearly all the Moon is in the umbra — the only light reaching the Moon’s surface is sunlight that has been bent and filtered through Earth’s atmosphere.
 The same physics that produces sunset colors on Earth produces the red color of a blood moon: shorter wavelengths (blue, green) scatter away in the atmosphere, while longer wavelengths (red, orange, copper) refract through and continue to the Moon.
 From Earth’s perspective, the eclipsed Moon is lit only by the combined light of every sunset and sunrise happening on Earth at that moment.

 The exact color depends on atmospheric conditions.
 A clear-atmosphere eclipse produces a bright copper Moon.
 An eclipse following major volcanic activity (Pinatubo, Krakatoa) produces a deeper, darker red.
-The August 28, 2026 eclipse occurs in a year of normal atmospheric conditions — expect a coppery red to brick-red appearance for most of the eclipse, with a thin bright crescent along one edge throughout.
+The August 28, 2026 eclipse occurs in a year of normal atmospheric conditions — expect a coppery red to brick-red appearance across most of the disc, with a bright uneclipsed patch holding along the northeastern limb throughout.

 The eclipse falls at 4°54′ Pisces.
 This is significant for a structural reason: the lunar nodes are slowly precessing out of the Pisces-Virgo axis.
 The 2025-2026 eclipse season is the last one in living memory to feature eclipses on the Pisces-Virgo axis.
 After the early 2027 eclipses (which fall on the Aquarius-Leo axis), the Pisces-Virgo axis won’t be activated by an eclipse cycle again until 2042.